 Cyber Security Threats in 2015 – The Indian Story

-There is a lot of buzz about what is going to happen in cyberspace, especially in the year 2015.
-As far as technology goes, we are definitely hitting the cybersecurity clouds big time with newer credit card technologies, better encryption, new backends, and more secure systems.
-But when we talk about crime, although there are a lot more crime numbers in India, the Indian picture of cybercrime has seen only ups in the past decade and extreme rises in the past couple of years.
-An Assocham-Mahindra SSG study has recently predicted that cybercrime in India will hit the 3 lakh figure with more than a 107% increase rate as of now.
+There is a lot of buzz about what is going to happen in the year 2015 in the cyberspace.
+As far as technology goes, we are definitely hitting the cloud big time, newer credit card technologies, better encryption, new backends and more secure systems.
+And when we talk about crime there’s a lot more in numbers for India, The Indian picture of cyber crime has seen only ups in the past decade and extreme rises in the past couple of years.
+An Assocham-Mahindra SSG study has predicated recently that cyber crime in India will hit the 3 lakh figure with more than a 107% increase rate as of now.

 1. International Privacy Concerns: